funwie/Checkout.PaymentGateway/README.md

 - The MerchantId is a way to link payments to Merchants since Auth is not implemented for now.
 - Also, there is a fake merchant service that uses the merchantId to get a merchant's details (name and bank account) for the payment acquiring.
 - Implementation assumes that multiple payment types require different payment acquirers.
 See Acquirer factory.
-- The payment details, card details, and merchant bank account and sent to the acquirer.
+- The payment details, card details, and merchant bank account are sent to the acquirer.
 - The Domain project is a basic implementation of DDD.
 It's not close to perfect lol.
 - The IdempotencyKey was to prevent duplication payments, but feature is not implementated.
 - The RequestId is to correlate the payment request as it is going through different services.